Reed Timmer: 2011–2018: Super Outbreak, cancellation of Storm Chasers, death of Joel Taylor

 On April 27, 2011, during the 2011 Super Outbreak, Timmer observed four destructive wedge tornadoes across eastern Mississippi and Alabama, including tornadoes that impacted Philadelphia, Mississippi and Tuscaloosa–Birmingham.
 At the time, Timmer stated that the severe weather event was "hands down the most unforgettable day", while also describing the amount of tornadoes as "heartbreaking" and "overwhelming".
 The severe weather event was premiered as an episode as part of Storm Chasers, titled "Tornado Rampage 2011".
 In the same year, Timmer built the heavily armored Dominator 2, modifying it from a GMC Yukon XL.

 Following declining ratings, Storm Chasers, the television series that Timmer starred in, was cancelled in 2012.
 In the television series, Timmer also followed severe weather with his TornadoVideos.net team in a SRV Dominator vehicle, the team of which consisted of Timmer, photographer Chris Chittick, and driver Joel Taylor.
 After the cancellation of Storm Chasers, Timmer then starred in another television series, Tornado Chasers.
 Timmer would then intercept the Arnett–Woodward, Oklahoma tornado which would ultimately result in six deaths and 28 injuries.

-A year later, in 2013, Timmer was injured after chasing the 2013 El Reno tornado for KFOR-TV, which ultimately killed four storm chasers, including Tim Samaras.
-On May 28, three days before the El Reno tornado, Timmer chased an erratic-moving, EF3 tornado near Bennington, Kansas, which he recalled it as "probably the most powerful, most intimidating tornado that I've ever chased".
+A year later, in 2013, Timmer chased an erratic-moving EF3 tornado near Bennington, Kansas, which he recalled as "probably the most powerful, most intimidating tornado that I've ever chased".
+Three days later, Timmer was injured after chasing the 2013 El Reno tornado for KFOR-TV, which ultimately killed 3 professional and 1 non-experienced storm chaser, including Tim Samaras.
 While chasing a tornado outbreak associated with the October 2013 North American storm complex in Nebraska, Timmer was hospitalized after suffering a seizure as part of the KFOR-TV weather team.
 According to Timmer, it was his second seizure.